 Think that a discarded washing machine drum is straight-out trash?
 Think again …

-, British eco-designer Max McMurdo’s collection of home furnishings made from the most unlikely of recycled objects (Reestore's also behind fabulous recycling receptacle, Ben the Bin), has been around for a few years.
+Reestore, British eco-designer Max McMurdo’s collection of home furnishings made from the most unlikely of recycled objects (Reestore's also behind fabulous recycling receptacle, Ben the Bin), has been around for a few years.
 However, Silvana is my first exposure to the line (thanks, Design Milk!) and I think she’s a real beauty.

 Silvana is a giant lamp/end table crafted from, you guessed it, an old washing machine drum.
 Gentle illumination shoots out from all sides of Silvana’s shapely, polished stainless steel body and she’s finished with a frosted glass top that serves as “mug resting heaven.”
 Silvana is Reestore's most sought after gal.

-Here’s a bit about Reestore, in Reestore’s own words
+Here’s a bit about Reestore, in Reestore’s own words:

 As always our products are created with as many eco design principles as possible, reclaimed trolleys, reject barrows, space saving hanging chairs, stools with recycling capabilities.
 Obviously our eco antics go beyond the cheeky re-use, all our waste is recycled, suppliers vetted and we only boil enough water for one cuppa at a time. note: we sometimes don't wear hemp.